mdsunbeam/llm-hub/README.md

 ## Roadmap

 - [x] Handling of image and text with all frontier models
+- [ ] Make example of all GPT, Claude 3, and Gemini family of models
 - [ ] Llama 3
 - [ ] Pass arbitrary amount of messages in one go
 - [ ] Poll all frontier models for the same prompt